 4. Show your co-workers, friends, and family what you’ve been learning.

-This is the perfect reason to have everybody you know come to your ballroom dance showcase and see just exactly what you’ve been talking about.
-Prepare for them to be shocked and awed!
+This is the perfect reason to ask everybody you know to come to your ballroom dance showcase and see just exactly what you’ve been talking about.
+Furthermore, prepare for them to be shocked and awed!

 5. Learn to express your feelings through your dance.